Particl-Community/academy/intro/intro_general_essentials.rst

 Instead of relying on payment processors, bank transfers, or payment cards, Particl Marketplace works using cryptocurrencies.
 Cryptocurrencies are digital units of currency that can be transferred person-to-person without requiring a third-party to facilitate transactions.
 It enables near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by any party.
 While many different digital currencies can be used on |PM|, all marketplace transactions are ultimately settled in PART, Particl’s native cryptocurrency.

-The in-depth guide :ref:`PART Cryptocurrency` will make you understand it in detail.
+The in-depth guide :ref:`Currency (PART) Explained` will make you understand it in detail.

 **Benefits**